Amadou Bamba: Legacy

-Today, Ahmadou Bamba has an estimated following of more than 3 million people and parades occur around the world in his honor, including in various cities in the USA.
+Today, Bamba has an estimated following of more than 3 million people and parades occur around the world in his honor, including in various cities in the United States.
 One such city is New York, where Muslims of West African descent have organized an "annual Cheikh Ahmadou Bamba Day parade" for over twenty years.
 Celebrations like these create platforms to "redefine the boundaries of their African identities, cope with the stigma of blackness, and counteract an anti-Muslim backlash".

 Every year, millions of Muslims from all over the world make a pilgrimage to Touba (known as the Magal), worshipping at the mosque and honoring the memory of Ahmadou Bamba.

-Ahmadou Bamba has only one surviving photograph, in which he wears a flowing white robe and his face is mostly covered by a scarf.
-This picture is venerated and reproduced in paintings on walls, buses, taxis, etc. all over Senegal.
-This photo was originally taken in 1913 by "French colonial authorities".
-As an art form and spiritual object, Bamba's photograph functions as more than a mere image, rather it is also "a living presence" through which his baraka flows.
+Bamba has several surviving photographs, in which he wears a flowing white robe and his face is mostly covered by a scarf.
+These pictures are venerated and reproduced in paintings on walls, buses, taxis, etc. all over Senegal.
+The first surviving photo was originally taken in 1913 by "French colonial authorities".

 Modern Mourides contribute earnings to the brotherhood, which provides social services, loans, and business opportunities in return.

-Sheikh Ahmadou Bamba is also known to have invented Café Touba.
+Bamba is also known to have invented Café Touba.
 Bamba traditionally mixed coffee and spices together for medicinal purposes, and served it to his followers.

 Senegalese musician Youssou N'Dour has claimed to be a follower of Mouridism.
 His 2004 Grammy-winning album Egypt features multiple songs that praise Bamba.

 Writings

-Amadou Bamba is the author of various manuscripts, most of which are currently held at the library of the Great Mosque of Touba.
+Bamba was considered a prolific writer and poet.
+He is the author of various manuscripts, most of which are currently held at the library of the Great Mosque of Touba.
 Below is a selection of Bamba's writings: